alecstein/word-chains/README.md

 Unfortunately I was not able to take advantage of Zig's `comptime` to freeze the graph building into the binary because there's no compile-time hashmap available.
 Writing the graph to file is an option, perhaps sometime down the line.

 Once I figured out the basics memory management I was able to get pretty far, and it turned out that speeding up the program came down to good memory management.
 I still think there's room to speed up the program, maybe by using a more efficient memory allocator.

+# Have suggestions?

+Let me know.
+I'd love to make this code faster, more efficient, simpler, and more beautiful.